zpqiu/homepagev2/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Zhaopeng Qiu (邱昭鹏), a Senior Researcher in Career Science Lab of BOSS Zhipin.
-Before joining CSL, I worked as a Senior Researcher at Jarvis Lab of Tencent.
+I am Zhaopeng Qiu (邱昭鹏), a Senior Deep Learning Solutions Architect in NVIDIA.
+Before joining NVIDIA, I worked as a Senior Researcher at Career Science Lab of BOSS Zhipin and Jarvis Lab of Tencent.
 I obtained Master in Computer Software and Theory from Peking University in 2018, under supervision of Prof. Yasha Wang.
 Before that, I obtained Bachelor in Software Engineering from Beihang University (BUAA) in 2014.
 My research works are focused on recommendation, NLP, and medical data mining.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2023.09*: Join NVIDIA.
 - *2023.08*: &nbsp;🎉 One paper is accepted by CIKM 2023.
 - *2023.06*: Our [LLM4Rec survey]((https://arxiv.org/abs/2305.19860)) has been released.
 It is the first comprehensive and up-to-date review specifically dedicated to generative LLMs for recommender systems.